rcorre/atuio/README.md

-# Boxt
+# Atuio

-Boxt is a TUI for drawing box diagrams in the terminal.
+Atuio is a TUI for viewing and editing sound files.

 # Installation

 ## From Source
 ```
-cargo install boxt
+cargo install atuio
 ```